trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

 **Your project is ready!**

-### FA2 contract
+### Step 2: FA2 contract

-We will rely on the Ligo FA library.
-To understand in detail how assets work on Tezos, please read below notes:
+Next, we will build the FA2 contract, which relies on the Ligo FA library.
+To understand in detail how assets work on Tezos, please read the notes below.

 - [FA2 standard](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md)